 However, 645 cameras like the Mamiya 645, Bronica RF 645 and Pentax 645 variants were very popular because they were a little smaller and you could squeeze more frames onto a roll of film.

 Cameras that accept 35mm film are known as small format cameras.
 The standard frame size is 36 x 24mm, the same as the sensor in a full-frame digital camera.
 Because this sensor size is larger than the popular APS-C format (also named after a film size), it tends to be thought of as large, but traditionally it was considered small.

 What is digital medium format photography?

-A key benefit of a medium format sensor is that the pixels can be made larger than on small format sensors and this means they gather more light.
+A key benefit of this is that the pixels can be made larger than on small format sensors.
+This means they gather more light.
 More light means, less noise and higher quality images.

 The biggest advantage of using a medium format camera is that the pixels on the sensor are bigger than the pixels on a full-frame sensor.
 And they’re much bigger than those on an APS-C or Four Thirds type sensor.
 Consequently, every medium format sensor pixel captures more light and this enables the sensor to generate a stronger image signal.
 This means that less gain needs to be applied to signal and the image has less noise.